philipp-baumann/simplerspec-teaching/00_R-basics-spectro.md

 -   *Data Visualization Cheat Sheet*
 -   *Contributed Cheatsheets: Base R*

-List of R topics and tasks you should master prior to attending the workshop
+List of R topics and tasks you should master prior to attending my training course
 ============================================================================

-In order to make this training course efficient and useful for you, I expect that you have a good understanding of and be experienced with the following aspects of R free software environment for statistical computing and graphics:
+In order to make my training course efficient and useful for you, I expect that you have a good understanding of and be experienced with the following aspects of R environment for statistical computing and graphics:

 -   Be familiar to work with basic R data structures: (atomic) vectors, lists, matrices, data frames.
 -   Good knowledge of subsetting operators (`[[`, `[` and `$`) and behavior for basic R data structures.
 Know how to combine subsetting and assignment (also consider the [**"Subsetting" chapter**](http://adv-r.had.co.nz/Subsetting.html) of the Advanced R book.
--   Practice with basic R functions for working with basic R data structures and statistics.
+-   Practice with basic R functions for working with basic R data structures and statistical analyses.
 -   Data transformation and manipulation using the dplyr package.
 Familiarity with the pipe (`%>%`) operator.
 -   Data visualization using the base R plotting system using a generic function such as `plot()`) as well as using the ggplot2 package.
--   *Recommended*: Applied knowledge of common methods in multivariate statistics (e.g., multiple linear regression and Principal Component Analysis (PCA)).
+-   *Recommended*: Knowledge of common methods and application in multivariate statistics (e.g., multiple linear regression and Principal Component Analysis (PCA)).
 However, we will also cover these topics in the course.